deepmodeling/tbplas/doc/source/install.rst

 Testing
 -------

-There are some testing scripts under tests directory of source code.
+There are some testing scripts under the ``tests`` directory of source code.
 You can test your compilation and installation by invoking these scripts, e.g., ``python test_core.py``.
 Some output will be printed to the screen and some figures will be saved to disk.
 If everything goes well, a notice will be raised saying all the tests have been passed by the end of each script.